 All three of these examples demonstrate different kinds of situations — and not all situations have to necessarily be fraught with a challenge.

 Sometimes, the cards can simply urge us to acknowledge something about where we are, to celebrate or honor or take pride in something good that is happening that we may be taking for granted.
 In those cases, the challenge card may be more of an opportunity for growth or movement rather than an obstacle that is getting in our way.

 Read these cards as a pairing, like a conversation, and see where their insights can take you.
+Happy reading!

 This post features cards from Le Tarot de L’étoile Cachée.

 Related article: How to Expertly Shuffle Your Tarot Cards